 Depending on your animal companion’s breed and activities, baths may or may not be necessary.
 If you do bathe him or her, use lukewarm water, rinse well, and consider putting cotton in his or her ears in order to prevent water from getting in and causing infection.
 Be sure to remove the cotton as soon as you’re done.

 What You Can Do if a Grooming Accident Occurs

 You can help prevent grooming accidents by contacting your local and state representatives and pushing for stronger regulations in the grooming industry.
-Lives can be saved and tragic accidents can be prevented through laws that require groomers to use only dryers that must be reset after a period of time rather than those that reset without a break, laws that set time limits on tethering and standards on the types of tethers that may be used, and laws that prohibit the use of sedatives or tranquilizers.
+Lives can be saved and tragic accidents can be prevented through laws that require groomers to use only dryers that must be reset after a period of time rather than those that reset without a break, laws that set time limits on tethering and establish standards for the types of tethers that may be used by groomers, and laws that prohibit the use of sedatives or tranquilizers.

 If your animal companion becomes injured at a grooming salon, you can file a small-claims suit or a lawsuit against the groomer or salon.
 Remember that a story about your animal companion’s injuries on a local television station or in the newspaper can help prevent future tragedies.
 Public awareness is a powerful tool.

 1) Sunday Today, “Wendy Diamond of Animal Fair Magazine Talks About Pet Salon Safety,” narr.
 Lester Holt, NBC, 20 Aug.
 2006.